yutanagano/libtcrlm/README.md

 It is a thin layer around PyTorch with some extra infrastructure.

 The library is designed only to contain the code that is necessary when deploying our trained models.
-By having this code as its own lightweight library, we remove code duplication between the training/development codebase as well as the deployment codebase.
+By having this code as its own lightweight library, we **remove code duplication between the training/development codebase as well as the deployment codebase**.

 This should stay closed-source until SCEPTR is published.